geoserver/geoserver/doc/en/user/source/rest/api/styles.rst

 The ``name`` parameter specifies the name to be given to the style.
 This option is most useful when executing a POST request with a style in SLD format, and an appropriate name can be not be inferred from the SLD itself.

+.. _rest_api_styles_raw:

+``raw``
+^^^^^^^

+The ``raw`` parameter specifies whether to forgo parsing and encoding of the uploaded style content.
+When set to "true" the style payload will be streamed directly to GeoServer configuration.
+Use this setting if the content and formatting of the style is to be preserved exactly.
+Use this setting with care as it may result in an invalid and unusable style.
+The default is "false".

 ``/styles/<s>[.<format>]``
 --------------------------